- Can I present in more than one seminar?

 - Consider merging.
 If by September 16th you do not have a minimum of 5 papers submitted to your seminar, you may want to consider a merger with another seminar (keeping in mind that over ½ of submissions that the ACLA receives come in on the final day of submissions).
 To review a list of other seminars submitted, take a look at our master seminar list, found at http://www.acla.org/seminars?items_per_page=All (the list is also keyword-searchable).
 If you find a seminar with overlapping interests, write the organizers of that seminar and propose a merger.
 If they agree, get in touch with us at email@example.com.
 Ideally, we’d like to see mergers happen before Sept.
 21, though we can consider them in the week of Sept.
 21 - October 5th also.

 - And one thing not to do: Don’t accept papers you’re not happy with.
 Accepting paper proposals of poor quality tends to lead to unsatisfying seminars.
-Keep working on steps a-c, and I’m sure you’ll find some great papers.
+Keep working on the first three steps and you will most likely find some great papers.

 Well-crafted seminar proposals on topics that are currently popular can easily attract 40, 50, 60 proposals, sometimes even more.
 If you’re getting more than enough papers for one full seminar, you can consider splitting your seminar into two (or three or even more as appropriate).
 Don’t feel you have to accept papers you’re not happy with in order to split the seminar, but if you have lots of strong seminars, you should feel free to explore a split.
 You’ll need to find new organizers for the split-off seminar(s).
 Contact us at firstname.lastname@example.org if you’re exploring this option.